For each match you can order your team to use a certain tactic. Each tactic has its advantages, but also disadvantages - so choose carefully.

 Attack on wings

-Disadvantage: Your central defence gets somewhat worse.
+Disadvantage: Your central defense gets somewhat worse.

 Relevant Skills: The total passing skill of all your outfield players determines your AOW tactical skill.